weizheng1910/Learning-Notes/SecurityFundamentals-Validation.md

 ## Security Fundamentals

 ### Input Validation
-Anything that is submitted by the user is potentially dangerous, hence there is a need to validate them.
-Thus, the format of an input has to be explicitly defined such that it can do no harm to the application.
-An example of a malicious input will be an SQL injection attack, where an attacker intentionally input a destructive SQL query to ruin the database or steal information from it.
+Anything that is submitted by the user should be considered potentially dangerous.
+An attacker can intentionally input a destructive SQL query to ruin the database or steal information from it.
+Hence there is a need to validate the user's input - by explicitly defining its format such that it can do no harm to the application.

 #### Types of Validation
 Validation can be classified into 2 kinds, blacklist and whitelist